 The next big improvement from an accessibility standpoint is that the controller does not have to be physically held in a player’s hands, but can be rested on any flat surface.
 As you would expect from a company like Microsoft, the Adaptive Controller has a great fit and finish – with sturdy build, rubberised feet, and the ability to be mounted to any surface to suit the best angle of use.

 With the bewildering number of different configurations for different gaming genres, as well the demands of specific titles, you might wonder how the Adaptive Controller can handle these differing needs.
 Well, Microsoft have thought of that too and have included no fewer than nineteen 3.5mm jack ports which enable the controller to be hooked up to the many customised controls that have been built over the years by inclusive gaming charities and amateur hackers.

-The product stems from Microsoft’s engagement with the disabled community that began in earnest in 2015 to look at the problems faced by physically challenged gamers.
+The product stems from Microsoft’s engagement with the disabled community that began in earnest in 2015 to look at the problems faced by physically disabled gamers.
 The company quickly realised that they were never going to be able to create a truly universal controller.
 Instead, they would have to work to create an adaptable bit of kit that would make it easier for third parties to integrate with PC and the Xbox control systems without the need for super complicated, one-off solutions that were basically hacks.

 Many videos have been posted to YouTube to show the lengths gamers have gone to in order to make games accessible.
 Some even going so far as to cut the standard Xbox controller in two to make it possible to spread the buttons out to be more reachable for users with limited mobility.
 With no two people’s impairments truly alike, the Adaptive Controller is an attempt to make these custom controllers far easier to plug into the games ecosphere.